YangletLiu/RL4QC/README.md

 |    ├──code
 |    ├──orders
 ```

+We provide the classical simulation data of quantum circuits in the __simulation_data__ dictionary, which covers the Sycamore circuits,  matrix product state (mps), tensor ring (tr), tensor tree (tree), and peps with a range of nodes.
+In each file, we use the string to represent the quantum circuits, where each character stands for an edge, and the adjacent character indicates the connections between nodes.

 ### How to run
 :small_orange_diamond: To run the baseline methods, just execute ___"python  cotengra.py"___ or ___"python opt_einsum.py"___, where the variable n is the number of the tensor nodes.